Bantva Manavadar

 Manavadar State Men's Hockey Team, Sydney, June 1938 – photographer Sam Hood.

 Bantva-Manavadar or Manavadar State was a princely state during the era of the British Raj in India.
 It was located on the Kathiawar peninsula in Gujarat.

+The decision in 1947 of the ruling prince, Muhammad Mahabat Khan III, to accede Junagadh and Bantva Manavadar as princely states of Pakistan led to a crisis, as most of his subjects were Hindus.
+In February 1948 came the Annexation of Junagadh and Bantva Manavadar by India, following a referendum.